 The involvement of political interests further complicated the situation, with indications that funds were used for political purposes by certain individuals within ACT.
 Thus, ACT violated Law No. 28 of 2004 concerning foundations, specifically regarding the foundation's assets, which are prohibited from being distributed in any form to the foundation's trustees or management.
 This added a dimension of abuse, undermining public trust and exposing serious conflicts of interest.

 The ACT case underscores the urgent need for robust regulatory frameworks and oversight mechanisms in zakat management.
 Ensuring effective transparency, strong internal controls, and independent audits are crucial for preventing misuse and maintaining public confidence.
 Additionally, stringent government regulations are necessary to ensure accountability and proper allocation of zakat funds.
-Educating the public about the importance of supporting transparent and accountable zakat institutions is also vital.
+Educating the public about the importance of transparent and accountable zakat institutions is also vital.
 The ACT case serves as a stark reminder of the importance of sound risk management practices to safeguard the integrity and impact of zakat programs.

 Enhancing Zakat Management: Strategies for Success

 In the context of zakat management, it is crucial for zakat institutions to implement vigorous risk management practices.
 Strengthening regulatory frameworks and compliance is a fundamental first step.
 Regulations should encompass provisions for external public supervision, alongside procedures to ensure transparency and accountability in the management of zakat funds.
 Collaborative efforts between government bodies and Sharia-compliant financial institutions are necessary to establish clear standards and ensure adherence to existing regulations.